nico45150/nico45150/README.md

 - 👋 Hi, I’m @nico45150 , im students in math and informatiqueee
-- 👀 I’m interested in chiken because i love cookingdc
+- 👀 I’m interested in chiken because i love cookingdjc
 - 🌱 I’m currently learning and smask burger,;fGng
 - 💞️ I’m looking to collaborate on twitter kf
 - 📫 How to reach me ,